Rahul543-ux/SmartMenu-QR-AI/README.md

 SmartMenu is a **production-ready AI restaurant/Hotel system** where customers scan a QR code on their table or Room, browse the menu, ask an AI waiter for recommendations, and place orders — all from their phone.
 Kitchen staff get a live dashboard with timers, and admins can manage the full menu in real time.

 **The Problem it Solves:**
-- Traditional menus are static — no AI, no personalization
+- Traditional menus are static — SmartMenu delivers AI-powered personalization in real time
-- Kitchen staff rely on paper or verbal communication
+- Kitchen staff rely on paper or verbal communication — a live dashboard with timers eliminates the chaos
-- No smart budget-aware recommendations for customers
+- Customers with tight budgets have no guidance
+  — SmartMenu's AI suggests the best options within their exact budget
-- Eliminates repeated waiter interruptions like “Sir, what would you like to order?”, allowing guests to order comfortably at their own pace
+- Eliminates repeated waiter interruptions like
+  "Sir, what would you like to order?", allowing guests to order comfortably at their own pace
 - Solves the constant hotel reception calls for room food orders, reducing call traffic and making room service seamless through QR ordering

 **SmartMenu fixes all five.**